evennia/evennia/docs/source/Components/Channels.md

 # Channels

-In a multiplayer game, players often need other means of in-game communication than just walking from room to room using `say` or `emote`.
+In a multiplayer game, players often need other means of in-game communication than moving to the same room and use `say` or `emote`.

-_Channels_ are Evennia's system for letting the server act as a fancy chat program.
+_Channels_ allows Evennia's to act as a fancy chat program.
 When a player is connected to a channel, sending a message to it will automatically distribute it to every other subscriber.

 Channels can be used both for chats between [Accounts](./Accounts) and between [Objects](./Objects) (usually Characters) and (in principle) a mix of the two.